Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     ![ECR push complete](images/01-ecr-push-complete.png)

 ### Checkpoint:
-At this point, you should have a working container for the monolith codebase stored in an ECR repository and ready to deploy with ECS in the next lab.
+At this point, you should have a working container for the monolith codebase stored in an ECR repository and ready to deploy with Kubernetes in the next lab.

 [*^ back to the top*](#monolith-to-microservices-with-docker-and-aws-fargate)